Automattic/jetpack/readme.txt

 * Dashboard: better support all states available when using one of Jetpack's Security solutions.
 * Embeds: improve compatibility between Jetpack's Instagram embed and WordPress' own embed.
 * Embeds: ensure Facebook Embeds work well with the AMP plugin.
-* External Media: update iconography and better forward compatibility.
+* External Media: update iconography and improve forward compatibility.
 * General: better detect local development environments.
 * Google Analytics: add support for the AMP plugin to track WooCommerce events.
 * OpenTable Block: ensure full compatibility with the AMP plugin.
 * Pay with PayPal Block: ensure full compatibility with the AMP plugin.
 * Sharing: add support for the Google Web Stories plugin.
-* Widget Visibility: avoid performance impact it may have on the block editor when used with the Gutenber plugin.
+* Widget Visibility: avoid performance impact it may have on the block editor when used with the Gutenberg plugin.
 * YouTube embeds: ensure that all YouTube video embeds work well when using the AMP plugin.

 **Bug fixes**